 For a grade 1 MCL injury there may be mild tenderness on the inside of the knee over the ligament.
 There is usually no swelling.
 When the knee is bent to 30 degrees and an outward force applied to the lower leg to stress the medial ligament, pain is felt but there is no joint laxity (play valgus stress test video).
 A grade one tear consists of fewer than 10% of the fibres being torn.

 Significant tenderness will be felt on the inside of the knee along the medial ligament.
 Some swelling may seen over the ligament.
 When the valgus stress test is applied there is pain with mild to moderate laxity in the joint, although there is a definite end point (the knee cannot be bent sideways completely).

 Grade 3 symptoms

-Whilst repetitive valgus forces can lead to a MCL sprain.
-A pain in this area which does not occur after a sudden injury, should be considered for pes anserine tendinopathy or bursitis.
+Whilst repetitive valgus forces can gradually over time lead to a MCL sprain, pain on the inside of the knee which does not occur after a sudden injury, should be considered for pes anserine tendinopathy or bursitis.

 Treatment for medial ligament sprains

 Treatment can be divided into immedate first aid during the acute stage and longer term rehabilitation.

 - Apply R.I.C.E. principles (Rest, Ice, Compression, Elevation) to the injured knee.

 - Rest from training or any activities or movements which are painful to allow healing to take place